feature-flags-co/ffc-java-server-sdk-wrapper/README.md

 `/api/public/feature-flag/init`: post method, initializes the feature flags in SDK wrapper.

-you should contact us to get a json file, that contains the latest feature flags in your environment, or use data push server in feature-flag.co
+you should contact us to get a json file, that contains the latest feature flags in your environment, or use data push server in featureflag.co

 Response: